tronprotocol/tronbox/Contract_Deploy/README.md

 <br>

 ## Contract Deployment

+Script migration is with Javascript file composed to broadcast onto Ethereum network.
+The main purpose is to cache your broadcast responsibility.
+Its existence is based on your broadcast needs and will adjust accordingly.
+When your work incurs significant change, the migration script you created will propagate the changes through the blockchain.
+Previous migration history records will undergo a unique `Migrations` contract to be recorded on the blockchain.
+Below is a detailed instruction.

 <br>
 tronbox migrate or<br>
 tronbox migrate --reset to re-deploy everything including previous migration and new migration<br>